Once upon a time, there was a great mystery in the land of far, far away. The onlookers gazed upon the residents there

 For those investing in beefing up their bods, your new lifestyle will take some dedication in both diet and physical fitness.
 Your food investment should include a high carb and protein content, keeping the nutrition the same but on a higher scale as your physical activity is more demanding.
 Also, aim to keep the sugar in your diet purely from naturally occurring sources; anything unnatural will turn to fat if not burned off.
 Focus on resistance training mostly (exercise that goes against gravity, such as with weights) and blend with anaerobic fitness.

 Lunch will be mostly focused on high protein meats and omega stacked fish with a mix of carb grains and vegetables.
 For instance, you could indulge in a chicken, chorizo and seafood paella, or whole-wheat spaghetti and meatballs with a light side salad.
 Just keep it stacked!

 Snacks you can go to town on!
 A great blend of nutritious, protein, carb and energy stacked, such as eggs and spinach, spicy meat tapas, broccoli and falafel mini pittas, mackerel and onion on rye bread etc. Go as wild as your taste buds allow.

 Dinner like all the other diets remains the least hearty of all the day’s meals.
 However, compared to the rest of the lifestyles, it is still a pretty fully loaded meal.
 Feel free to settle your stomach with a sauce-free chicken tikka curry and vegetables such as aubergine, onion, broccoli, carrots and kale.
 Or, try seared marlin with a Thai infused combination of rice, root and light vegetables.
 Either way, you should be pretty full by now!

 Now, I know this piece is a mere brief overview of each very in-depth category, but I do hope you found it insightful nevertheless!
 That and you are no longer baffled by the mystery that is body shapes.
-Just see how small changes in activity and diet can change each and every body type, without sacrificing your health (which is super important!).
+Even the smallest of tweaks in diet and activity will change each and every body type, without sacrificing your health (which is super important!).